naviqore/documentation/Writerside/topics/implementation/raptor-xx.md

 ### Challenges of Implementing in C++

-The implementation of Raptor in C++ was aimed at leveraging the language's potential for superior performance compared to Java.
+The implementation of RAPTOR in C++ was aimed at leveraging the language's potential for superior performance compared to Java.
 However, this endeavor turned out to be more challenging than initially expected, particularly because of Java's highly optimized Java Virtual Machine (JVM), which often provides excellent performance through Just-In-Time ( JIT) compilation and other built-in optimization strategies.
 While C++ offers more granular control over system